cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 In this section we argue the correctness of the CCV protocol described in the [Technical Specification](./technical_specification.md), i.e., we informally prove the properties described in the [previous section](#desired-properties).

-- ***Channel Uniqueness***: The provider chain side of the CCV channel is established when the provider CCV module receives the first `ChanOpenConfirm` message; all subsequent `ChanOpenConfirm` messages result in the underlying channel being closed (cf. *Safe Blockchain*).
+- ***Channel Uniqueness***: The consumer chain side of the CCV channel is established when the consumer CCV module receives the _first_ `ChanOpenAck` message that is successfully executed; all subsequent `ChanOpenAck` messages will fail (cf. *Safe Blockchain*).
+  Let `ccvChannel` denote this channel.
+Then, `ccvChannel` is the only `OPEN` channel that can be connected to a port owned by the consumer CCV module.
-  Similarly, the consumer chain side of the CCV channel is established when the consumer CCV module receives the first `VSCPacket` and ignores any packets received on different channels (cf. *Safe Blockchain*).
+  The provider chain side of the CCV channel is established when the provider CCV module receives the _first_ `ChanOpenConfirm` message that is successfully executed; all subsequent `ChanOpenAck` messages will fail (cf. *Safe Blockchain*).
+  The `ccvChannel` is the only channel for which `ChanOpenConfirm` can be successfully executed (cf. *Safe Blockchain*, i.e., IBC channel opening handshake guarantee).
+  As a result, `ccvChannel` is unique.
+  Moreover, ts existence is guaranteed by the *Correct Relayer* assumption.

 - ***Channel Validity***: Follows directly from the *Safe Blockchain* assumption.